 Seeking Synthetic Postdoc

-The research group of Dr. Larry R. Dalton in the Department of Chemistry at the University of Washington seeks an outstanding postdoctoral associate to participate in the development of organic nonlinear optical materials.
-The position requires demonstrated expertise in synthesis and physicochemical characterization of conjugated organic molecules.
+The research group of Emeritus Professor Larry R. Dalton in the Department of Chemistry at the University of Washington seeks an outstanding synthetic postdoctoral research associate to participate in the development of organic nonlinear optical materials.
+The position requires demonstrated expertise in organic synthesis and physicochemical characterization of conjugated organic molecules.
 The lab is well equipped with state-of-the-art facilities for synthesis, analytical characterization, and device fabrication and testing; moreover the postdoctoral associate will have access to the core research facilities of the Chemistry Department, the Molecular Engineering and Sciences Institute, and the Washington Nanofabrication Facility at the University of Washington.
 Applicants must have a Ph.D. in Chemistry, Materials Science, Chemical Engineering, or a related discipline.
 The successful candidate is expected to have excellent communication skills, strong publication record, as well as creativity and independence to solve problems and conduct research with minimum supervision.

-Strong proficiency in synthetic chemistry methodologies and analytical laboratory techniques relevant to the preparation and physicochemical characterization of organic molecules, specifically nonlinear optical or conjugated materials.
+Strong proficiency in synthetic organic chemistry methodologies and analytical laboratory techniques relevant to the preparation and physicochemical characterization of organic molecules, specifically nonlinear optical or conjugated materials.
 Additional experimentation in thin film device preparation, organic-electronic device testing, electrochemistry, and laser systems may be required.
 The successful candidate is expected to have excellent communication skills, strong publication record, as well as creativity and independence to solve problems and conduct research with minimum supervision.

 - Expertise in synthetic organic chemistry, particularly related to conjugated organic materials.